Sarah F. Wakefield

 Sarah F. Wakefield (September 29, 1829–May 27, 1899) was an American woman who was taken captive for six weeks during the Dakota War of 1862 and was a writer of Six Weeks in the Sioux Tepees: A Narrative of Indian Captivity.
-She testified for Chaska (We-Chank-Wash-ta-don-pee), who held her for six weeks, and although his sentence was commuted he was hanged with 37 other men following the trial.
+She testified for Chaska (We-Chank-Wash-ta-don-pee), who held her for six weeks.
+Although his sentence was commuted, he was hanged with 37 other men following the trial.

 Early years

 Sarah F. Brown was born on September 29, 1829, in Kingston, Rhode Island.
 Her parents were Sarah and William Brown.
 She left Rhode Island in 1854, due to a disagreement with her mother that left them uncommunicative.

 Marriage

 She moved to Minnesota in 1854, where she met Dr. John Luman Wakefield, whose brother was James Wakefield, an attorney.
 She married him in Shakopee, Minnesota in 1856, becoming Sarah F. Wakefield.
 Her husband, a graduate of Yale University Medical School, was from Winsted, Connecticut.
 He had a medical practice in Shakopee, was a land speculator, and was a legislator.
 The family was amongst the first settlers of Big Earth City and Dr. Wakefield worked as a physician at Yellow Medicine, an Upper Sioux Agency.
 Having moved in 1861, they lived in a well-appointed house, on a bluff, next to the Agency building, at the confluence of the Yellow Medicine and Minnesota Rivers.